MadhuraPakrashi/Jira_MadgicalTechdom_Project/README.md

-The provided code is a Python script that demonstrates the use of the Jira API and MySQL database to manage Jira tickets and executes Task 2 of my project.
-Here is a description of the code:
+The code consists of a Python Flask application that interacts with Jira and a MySQL database to retrieve and manage Jira tickets.
+The main components of the code are as follows:

-   1.The code begins by importing the necessary libraries, including tkinter for creating a GUI, base64 for encoding credentials, requests for making API requests, json for working with JSON data, and mysql.connector for interacting with a MySQL database.
+    1. Importing necessary libraries: The required libraries for the code are imported, including base64, requests, json, requests.auth, Flask, and mysql.connector.

+    2. Flask Application Initialization: An instance of the Flask application is created.

+    3. Jira Class: The code defines a Jira class that provides methods to retrieve and manage Jira tickets.

-   2. The Jira class is defined, which represents the Jira ticket management functionality.
-It has an __init__ method that initializes the class and sets up the GUI using tkinter.
+    a.
+Constructor (__init__): The constructor initializes the Jira class and sets up the Jira credentials, MySQL database connection, and page variables.

-   3. Within the Jira class, there are methods for retrieving Jira tickets, navigating through pages, getting tickets from the database, retrieving all Jira tickets, and changing the status of a ticket.

-   4. The get_issues method is used to retrieve Jira tickets based on a JQL query.
-It makes multiple API requests to fetch all the tickets and returns a list of issues.
+    b. get_issues Method: This method retrieves Jira issues (tickets) based on the provided JQL (Jira Query Language).
+It retrieves the issues in batches and handles pagination if the total number of issues exceeds the maximum results per page.

-   5. The show_previous_page and show_next_page methods handle the navigation between pages of tickets in the GUI.
+    c. show_previous_page and show_next_page Methods: These methods handle the navigation between pages by updating the current page number and retrieving the tickets for the previous or next page from the database.

-   6. The get_tickets_from_database method retrieves tickets from the MySQL database based on the page number and results per page.
-It updates the GUI to display the retrieved tickets.
+    d. get_tickets_from_database Method: This method retrieves tickets from the MySQL database based on the page number and results per page.
+It calculates the total number of pages and uses SQL queries to fetch the relevant tickets from the database.

-   7. The get_all_jira_tickets method retrieves all Jira tickets using the Jira API and inserts them into the MySQL database.
+    e. get_all_jira_tickets Method: This method retrieves all Jira tickets using the Jira API and inserts them into the MySQL database.
+It fetches tickets in batches, stores relevant ticket information in a dictionary, and inserts the data into the database using SQL queries.

-   8. The change_ticket_status method changes the status of a ticket from 'Open' to 'Close' and adds a comment in Jira using the API.
-It makes a POST request to the Jira API endpoint for updating an issue.
+    f. change_ticket_status Method: This method updates the status of a Jira ticket from 'Open' to 'Closed' and adds a comment using the Jira API.
+It sends a POST request to the Jira API endpoint with the ticket key and the desired status transition ID.

-   9. The code creates a Tkinter root window, initializes a Jira object with the root window as a parameter, and starts the Tkinter event loop.

-   10. Another Tkinter root window is created, and another Jira object is initialized with the new root window.

-   11. The get_issues, show_previous_page, show_next_page, get_tickets_from_database, get_all_jira_tickets methods are called to demonstrate their functionality.

-   12. Finally, the change_ticket_status method is called to change the status of a ticket with the key 'PAK-6' to 'Close' and add a comment.
+    4. Flask Routes: The code defines a single route ("/") that handles the display of tickets in the Flask application.

+    a. show_tickets Route: This route is triggered when the application root ("/") is accessed.
+It retrieves the desired number of tickets per page from the query parameters, calls the get_tickets_from_database method to fetch the tickets from the database, and renders a template to display the tickets.

+    5. Application Execution: The code sets the Flask application to run in debug mode and starts the application.

+Overall, the code provides functionality to interact with the Jira API, retrieve Jira tickets, store them in a MySQL database, and display the tickets in a web interface using Flask.